TDA283-compiler-construction/project/project/README.md

 Collaboration and academic honesty
 ----------------------------------

 We take academic honesty seriously.
-As mentioned above, students word individually or in groups of two on this project.
+As mentioned above, students work individually or in groups of two on this project.
 Each individual/group must develop their own code, and are _not allowed to share code with other students or to get, or even look at, code